srivas18/CPSC8810Spring20_Motion_Planning/1-Sampling-Based Local Navigation/README.md

 12. nearest_neighbor_num = Number of neaest neighbors
 13. Cost_func = Array to store the cost functions
 14. V_select = To store the minimum candidate velocity with minimum cost function

+## Instruction:
+Run `python agent.py` to execute the program.
+Change `.csv` file at line 21 of `simulator.py` from 3 agents to 8 agents